 - PPM – single line connection.

-- Spektrum DSM2/DSMX – DSM2 or DSMX satellite. (for Spektrum integration).
+- Spektrum DSM2/DSMX – DSM2 or DSMX satellite or SPM4649T receiver. (for Spektrum integration).

 - Futaba S-BUS – receiver connected via SBUS. (for Futaba telemetry)

 - Jeti EX Bus – receiver connected via EX Bus (for JETI model integration).

 - SRXL/SUMD – receiver connected via SRXL, SUMD, UDI (for HoTT integration).